20% off your first purchase with code: SHOP24

-Black History Month activities for elementary students
+Meaningful Black History Month Activities for Elementary Students

 February is Black History Month.
 Like many teachers, I have very little time in my day to fit in anything that doesn’t align with the required curriculum.
 But there is so much important history to be learned by studying the achievements of African Americans, the Civil Rights Movement, and notable black women and men all over the world – because black history isn’t limited to the United States!